mad-lab/transit/src/pytransit/doc/source/transit_running.rst

 ===============

 TRANSIT can be run in either GUI mode or in console mode.
-GUI Mode will be run if TRANSIT is not given any command-line argumentsl.
+GUI Mode will be run if TRANSIT is not given any command-line arguments.
 If any arguments are given, TRANSIT will run in console-mode.

 The exact commands will vary depending on the method of installation.
 Details are given below:

 |

 GUI Mode
 --------

 In general, if you installed TRANSIT as a python package (e.g. using *pip install tnseq-transit*), then the proper way to run TRANSIT in GUI mode is simply to type the following into a console:

 ::